-Slice the mushrooms between 1/4 to 1/2-inch thick.
+Slice the mushrooms to pieces that are between 1/4 to 1/2 inch thick.

 Arrange the Sliced Mushrooms on the Dehydrator Trays

 Arrange the cleaned, sliced mushrooms on the dehydrator trays, making sure that none of the pieces touch or overlap.

-4. Dry the Slices in the Dehydrator
+Dry and Cool the Slices in the Dehydrator

-Dry the sliced mushrooms at 110F/43C until the pieces are crispy dry.
-This will take 4 to 6 hours for 1/4-inch slices, up to 8 hours for thicker slices.
+Dry the sliced mushrooms at 110 F until the pieces are crispy dry (or follow specific instructions that come with your dehydrator).
+This process takes 4 to 6 hours for 1/4-inch slices and up to 8 hours for thicker slices.

 Allow the dried mushrooms to cool completely before transferring them to glass jars.

 Store the Dehydrated Mushrooms in Glass Jars

-Rehydrating Your Dried Mushrooms
+Rehydrating the Dried Mushrooms